 a.
 Ordinary pledge.
-The traditional pledge may be granted over securities, credit rights and other assets or goods.
+The traditional pledge

+may be granted over securities, credit rights and other assets or goods.
 This pledge requires the material delivery of the pledged assets to the creditor to ensure the secured obligation is fulfilled.
-For example, if the pledge is granted over shares, share certificates must be endorsed in guarantee in favor of the creditor and an annotation must be made in the corresponding corporate registry.
+For example, if the pledge is granted over shares, share certificates must be physically delivered as collateral in favor of the creditor, and an annotation must be made in the corresponding corporate registry.